Indy man charged with police impersonation after threatening to arrest two girls

 That’s when the man and his two daughters say they were confronted by a man who claimed to be a police officer.

-Court records detail how the suspect, Shadrack Akoi, allegedly threatened to ticket the driver and arrest his daughters, ages 6 and 12, if they didn’t get off the grass.
+Court records detail how Akoi allegedly threatened to ticket the driver and arrest his daughters, ages 6 and 12, if they didn’t get off the grass.

 “Anytime someone feels they’re confronted by an impersonator, they need to give 911 a call and dispatch a real officer,” said IMPD officer Jim Gillespie.

 “We always preach self-awareness.
-If you feels something’s not right, call 911 and let us sort it out for you,” said Gillespie.
+If you feel something’s not right, call 911 and let us sort it out for you,” said Gillespie.

 According to the affidavit, when police arrested Akoi they also found a bag of marijuana in his coat pocket, as well as a gun without a legal permit.

-The suspect he was able to post bond and was released pending trial.
+The suspect was able to post bond and was released pending trial.